 Requirements specific to the robotics engineering program include:

 Our robotics masters program, offered by the Maryland Robotics Center and Institute for Systems Research, is designed to meet the educational needs of engineering professionals currently working in or wishing to enter the fast-growing field of robotics and autonomous systems.

-Our program curriculum is designed to build understanding and expertise in robotics design, modeling, control systems, autonomous vehicle planning and perception, machine learning, and human-robot interaction.
+Our program curriculum is designed to build understanding and expertise in robotics design, modeling, control systems, autonomous robotics, machine learning, and human-robot interaction.
 With a range of technical electives, students pursuing a robotics engineering degree are able to tailor their coursework towards their area of interest in robotics including artificial intelligence, computer vision and perception, space and planetary robotics, robot kinematics and dynamics, control, networked robotic systems, robotics at micro and Nano scale, and rehabilitation robotics.

 Engineering Optimization (3 Credits) | Elective